ruancarllo/vestractor/README.md

 ## Prerequesites

-To use Vetractor, you need to have [Dart SDK](https://dart.dev/get-dart) `v2.18.0` installed on your computer.
+To use Vestractor, you need to have [Dart SDK](https://dart.dev/get-dart) `v2.18.0` installed on your computer.

 Run Dart binaries from a command line, using your favorite shell, whose `$PATH` variable should include Dart's `bin/` directory.